swyxio/swyxdotio/content/talks-meta/pending.md

 - You will learn about epsilon exhaustion and Probably Approximately Correct learning (this is a real ML term!)
 - You will learn about Simulated Annealing and the best way to search a possible solution space while converging on schedule
 - You will learn to apply the difference between Supervised and Unsupervised Learning and why generalization is more important than memorization

-## You Gotta Love JAMStack

-The JAMStack stands for JavaScript, APIs, and Markup, and at first glance it seems a truism - of course everyone uses that, right?
-What kind of stack is that?
-At its core, however, it describes a new architecture for web apps and sites that is at the confluence of multiple trends in serverless, JavaScript frameworks, static site generators, and Git-centric workflows.
-At the center of it all: The All-Powerful Frontend Developer!

-JAMStack, Serverless, Devops, Frontend

 ## A Skeptic's Intro to the JAMStack